Sylius/Sylius/.github/PULL_REQUEST_TEMPLATE.md

 | License         | MIT

 <!--
- - Bug fixes must be submitted against the 1.7 branch (the lowest possible)
+ - Bug fixes must be submitted against the 1.7 or 1.8 branch (the lowest possible)
  - Features and deprecations must be submitted against the master branch
  - Make sure that the correct base branch is set